LEST WE FORGET: Stories in Collage and Mixed Media

 Early works in this series depict children on ponies dressed as cowboys, juxtaposed with visions of the Holocaust and the horrors of war.
 The importance of appreciating different perspectives and bearing witness to injustices are also recurrent themes.

-“The Baggage We Carry & the Legacies We Leave,” my most recent solo show and newest works, is a continuation of those themes but on a deeper, more evocative level.
+My 2015 solo show, “The Baggage We Carry & the Legacies We Leave,” is a continuation of those themes but on a deeper, more evocative level.
 It represents my evolution into a conceptual artist more concerned with meaning and substance than medium and method.
 The “baggage” in the show’s title is what defines who we are: 1.
 Where we came from; 2.
 What we believe; 3.
 Why we are here; and 4.
 How we will be remembered.